 Pros of House Swapping

 There are several perks to house swapping for the retiree.
-The most beneficial being that it saves you money – it’s economical.
+The most beneficial is that it saves you money – it’s economical.

 Save on lodging – Unlike an Airbnb, you don’t pay to stay.
 However, you do pay an annual membership fee to a home exchange site.
 It’s anywhere from around $40.00 to $160.00 and it’s necessary to connect with others who want to swap houses.
 However, most home swappers consider it a bargain.